TERMS & CONDITIONS OF ENTRY

 n.
 Official merchandise is usually only available inside the Event site and online through authorised channels.
 The Promoter does not accept any responsibility for the sale of merchandise outside of the Event site or through unauthorised channels.

 o.
 The Promoter will not accept responsibility for any damage or loss of personal items at the Event.

 a.
 The Promoter offers one free ticket for a personal assistant to accompany a ticket holder with access requirements.
 We will require you to provide valid documentation of your accessibility requirements before issuing the P.A. free ticket.
 Please contact the Event via the “Contact us” page for details on valid identification and further information regarding access requirements.

 b.
 If you have access requirements please contact us as far in advance of the Event as possible.
 If you have not notified the Promoter of your access requirements in advance we cannot guarantee that we will be able to cater to your needs though we will use reasonable endeavours to do so.
-To apply for a PA ticket, please call National Box Office on 0871 224 1112 prior to purchasing your ticket.
+Please call See Tickets on 0871 220 0260 to book.

 a.
 Camping, and access to the campsite, is strictly subject to the purchase of a camping ticket.
 All day ticket holders and weekend ticket holders not holding a camping ticket are forbidden to camp at the Event or enter the campsite and anyone found in the campsite or camping without a camping ticket will be removed from the Event.

 b.
 Campers should pitch tents in designated camping areas only and stay out of fire lanes and other working areas.